Stepping out of childhood (and into young adulthood)

 - “Student Directed Learning” (SDL) affords students personal responsibility time to advance their own learning

-- Students challenge themselves to meet personal goals, reflecting on their progress through student-led parent/teacher conferences
+- Students challenge themselves to meet personal goals, reflecting on their progress through their input into parent/teacher conferences

 - Spirit week, service immersions, student government, chapel, socials, unique clubs, and overnight trips create a climate where positive student, teacher, and peer relationships are fostered